-All eyes will be on Old Trafford on tomorrow, as Ole Gunnar Solskjaer’s Manchester United host Pep Guardiola’s Man City.
-A game which will be the lastest edition of a rivalry that has grown into one of the most significant in English football.
+All eyes will be on the Etihad tomorrow, as Pep Guardiola’s Manchester City host Ole Gunnar Solskjaer’s Manchester United.
+A game that will be the lastest edition of a rivalry that has grown into one of the most significant in English football.

 For two decades under Sir Alex Ferguson, Manchester United were the dominant force – not just within the City of Manchester, but of English Football in general, and few would have predicted City to ever threaten the Red Devils superiority.

-However, now backed by their Abu Dhabi billions and coached by the mercurial Pep Guardiola, Man City are now the top dogs in the division, while the Red Devils have endured their own decline, which simply makes the Manchester derby even more intriguing than ever.
+However, now backed by their Abu Dhabi billions and coached by the mercurial Pep Guardiola, Man City are now the top dogs in the division, while the Red Devils have endured their own decline, which simply makes the MCD even more intriguing than ever.

 So ahead of the latest meeting, we look at five of the greatest clashes between these two old foes…

 While Denis Law’s back-heeled finish didn’t technically relegate Manchester United, it certainly felt that way at the time.
 We often moan about players not celebrating against their former side, though, in this case, it made total sense.

 After 11 years and 237 goals for United, it was heartbreaking for the striker to be the one who (sort of) sealed their fate, the Red Devils dropping into the second tier of English football.
 Law was substituted immediately after the goal and never played for City again.

 A much more modern derby this time and probably the most exciting.
 This was the new, rich, Manchester City and they had splashed the cash the previous summer, adding a host of talented players, including former United forward, Carlos Tevez.

 It was a ding-dong battle at Old Trafford, with United taking the lead three times through Wayne Rooney’s opener and a Darren Fletcher brace, only to be pegged back on each occasion thanks to strikes from Gareth Barry and a double from Craig Bellamy.